jina-ai/jina/README.md

 </p>

 Jina<sup><a href=".github/pronounce-jina.mp3">`🔊`</a></sup> is a neural search framework that empowers anyone to build SOTA & scalable deep learning search applications in minutes.

-🌌 **All data types** - Large-scale indexing and querying of any kind of unstructured data: video, image, long/short text, music, source code, PDF, etc.
+🌌 **All data types** - Scalable indexing, querying, understanding of any data: video, image, long/short text, music, source code, PDF, etc.

+⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.

 🌩️ **Fast & cloud-native** - Distributed architecture from day one, scalable & cloud-native by design: enjoy containerizing, streaming, paralleling, sharding, async scheduling, HTTP/gRPC/WebSocket protocol.

-⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.

 🍱 **Own your stack** - Keep end-to-end stack ownership of your solution, avoid integration pitfalls you get with fragmented, multi-vendor, generic legacy tools.